 David Attenborough: My Life in Sound

-In the middle of making a new film about birds of paradise, David Attenborough talks to Chris Watson about his sound recording escapades across his 60-year career.
+4 Extra Debut.
+In the midst of Birds of Paradise, David Attenborough talks to Chris Watson about his sound recording escapades.
+From 2013.

 Last on